-Illustrations(s) is graphic in nature and includes context outside the limits of the D2 project.
+This illustration is graphic in nature and includes context outside the limits of the D2 project.
 Elements are subject to change.
 Engineering and Architectural plans, profiles and details govern.

-The "haloed" information overlaid on the Urban Design Plan was developed in order to show the potential limits of the D2 Project including track alignment, stations/platforms, headhouses, pedestrian portal access, and roadway and sidewalk repairs associated with cut and cover construction.
+The "haloed" information overlaid on the Urban Design Plan was developed in order to show the potential limits of the D2 Project.

-The Urban Design Plan continued to be modified to document alignment revisions, future development decisions, and stakeholder input.
+The Urban Design Plan has continued to be modified to document alignment revisions, future development decisions, and stakeholder input.
 The plan shown in this report is the most current.
-All preceding plans developed and presented in public and stakeholder meetings can be found at www.
-DART.org/D2.
+All preceding plans developed and presented in public and stakeholder meetings can be found at www.DART.org/D2.